-All Models, the fuel line to the burner is plumbed to have the burner be self-priming.
+This compressor unit is plumbed to have the burner be self-priming.
 Ensure the "Main Power" and "Burner" switch is "ON" and burner fuel pump will start circulating fuel through the fuel lines, which removes all air bubbles automatically, since it has a return line to the fuel tank.